Chris-Kramer/language_assignments/assignment-3/readme.md

 - run script
     - _python3 assignment3-cmk.py_

 The script will probably run for about an hour or an hour and a half, so make sure, you have something to do while waiting.
-This is probably just me who is bad at optimizing the code :D

 ### Troubleshooting
 - If you have problem installing the requirements file try upgrading pip with "pip install --upgrade pip".